Variational autoencoder for generating realistic $N$-body simulations for dark matter halos: Data training

 Training was conducted using the Adam optimizer with an initial learning rate of $10^{-4}$, combined with an early stopping mechanism to prevent overfitting and a learning rate scheduler to adaptively refine convergence.
 The model was trained for up to 80 epochs, leveraging data augmentation techniques such as random rotations and additive Gaussian noise to improve generalization.

 To identify an optimal architectural configuration, we performed a multi-objective hyperparameter search aimed at jointly minimizing the reconstruction loss and the Kullback–Leibler (KL) divergence.
 Following the suggestion in \cite{gomez2023neuralgenetic}, which demonstrates the suitability of genetic algorithms for complex spaces in cosmological modeling, we adopted an evolutionary optimization strategy.
 Specifically, we employed the NSGA-II (Non-dominated Sorting Genetic Algorithm II), as implemented in the \texttt{Optuna} optimization framework \cite{akiba2019optuna}.

-Table \ref{tab:hyperparams} summarizes the hyperparameter space considered and the best values found by NSGA-II during the optimization process.
+Table \ref{tab:hyperparams} summarizes the hyperparameter space considered and the best values found during the optimization process.

 The decoder follows the structure of the encoder, using transposed convolutional layers to upsample the latent representation and reconstruct the input image.
 It starts with a dense layer reshaped into a lower resolution feature map, followed by a series of deconvolutional layers that gradually increase the spatial resolution while maintaining the features learned by the encoder.
-The design of the decoder and the encoder is based on the hyperparameters presented in Table~\ref{tab:hyperparams}, which were obtained through the optimization process described in the previous paragraphs.
-This configuration allows the latent space to capture meaningful physical information while ensuring accurate reconstruction of the input density fields.
-The full implementation of the VAE architecture and training procedure is publicly available\footnote{\url{https://github.com/igomezv/NcosmoVAE}}.
+The design of the decoder and encoder is based on the hyperparameters presented in Table~\ref{tab:hyperparams}, which were obtained through the optimization process described in the previous paragraphs.
+This configuration allows the latent space to capture meaningful physical information while ensuring an accurate reconstruction of the input density fields.
+The complete implementation of the VAE architecture and the training procedure is publicly available\footnote{\url{https://github.com/igomezv/NcosmoVAE}}.